r57zone/DualShock4-emulator/README.md

 • **The game sees 2 controllers at the same time (DualSense / DualShock 4 / Nintendo Pro controller or JoyCons and Xbox)**<br>
-If the game supports a modern gamepad well, you can turn off the Xbox gamepad emulation on the `ALT` + `Q` keys, if there are problems with the game, then you can hide this gamepad using the [HidHide](https://github.com/ViGEm/HidHide) program .
+You can hide your gamepad using the [HidHide](https://github.com/ViGEm/HidHide) program .

 ## Xbox controller
 The "Back/View/Select" button (the first button to the right of the left stick) on the Xbox controller emulating pressing the touchpad on a Sony DualShock 4.